awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 The command `source /cvmfs/cms.cern.ch/cmsset_default.sh` sets several environment variables, in particular adding `/cvmfs/cms.cern.ch/common` to the `${PATH}`.
 You can check this by running `echo ${PATH}`.
-Another effect of this command is that several aliases are defined, which means that executing the alias command effectively executes the original command.
+Another effect of this command is that a few helper functions are defined, such as `cmsrel` and `cmsenv`.

-> ## Printing all set aliases
-> To print all aliases that are set, just run `alias`.
-{: .callout}

 > ## Exercise: Determining CMSSW-related aliases
 > What are the actual commands behind `cmsenv` and `cmsrel`?